patmejia/contrails_vision/README.md

 ---

-This revision keeps the content technical, precise, and concise.
-The changes focus on making the content more readable and structured while retaining all the key technical details.

 ![overlayed_bands](documentation/images/generated/tiled_bands_2_by_5_histogram.png)
 *The overlayed histograms highlight varying pixel distributions across spectral bands, predominantly showcasing lower reflectance values in satellite imagery data.*